lorierickson/hc_Terraform/Getting Started_edits.md

   Enter a value:
 ```
-Type `yes` to apply and perform the actions and create the resources.
+Type `yes` and press ENTER to create the resources.

 ```shell
 docker_image.nginx: Creating...